Is Walking Barefoot Bad For Your Feet?

 Feel like you have a pebble under one of your metatarsals (the long bones in the front of your foot)?
 You might be experiencing a neuroma, which occurs when the nerve in your foot is pinched for a long period of time.
 For example, this can happen when you wear shoes that are too small.
 The pain can dissipate on its own, but it’s not likely if you’re spending a lot of time barefoot.
 “Without proper forefoot padding, an interdigital neuroma is likely to flare up,” explains Dr. Brief.
 “Barefoot walking is typically discouraged for those who have a neuroma.”

 Because being barefoot doesn’t offer ample heel support, this again, can activate, add to, or worsen heel pain, explains Dr. Brief.
 In particular, a heel spur, which is a bony protrusion caused by a calcium deposit, can be problematic.
 Wearing socks and comfy shoes or supportive slippers inside is best.
+(Check out the best shoes for heel spurs to make sure you’re getting the most support possible.)

 If you have diabetes, you know that protecting your feet and proper foot care is of utmost importance.
 “Many diabetics have neuropathy, or numbness in their feet, and don’t recognize when they develop a cut or a stubbed toe, rendering them at much greater risk for infection,” explains Dr. Brief.
 This is particularly dangerous because people with diabetes can also have poor circulation or wound healing.
 A tiny foot wound or blister, for example, can set off a cascade of events and long-term problems that could lead to the amputation of a toe, foot, or limb in people with diabetes.
 (Here are some common foot problems and podiatrists’ solutions.)